natchayal/Drinking-Water-Database/README.md

 # Drinking Water Database Exploration
 Analyzing drinking water standards and regulations.
-This git repository contains code for data acquision (see get_data subdirectory), analysis (see analysis subdirectory), and the jekyll site for this project (see docs subdirectory).
+This git repository contains code for data acquision (see [get_data subdirectory](https://github.com/natchayal/Drinking-Water-Database/tree/main/get_data)), analysis (see [analysis subdirectory](https://github.com/natchayal/Drinking-Water-Database/tree/main/analysis)), and any relevant documentation for this project (see [docs subdirectory](https://github.com/natchayal/Drinking-Water-Database/tree/main/docs)).

-The website for this project can be viewed here (*in progress*).

 ## 💧 Executive Summary 💧
 I spent a lot of time exploring various drinking water database available on the internet including national, state-level, and local-level databases.
 I evaluated resources on the relevance of the data they provided as well as how easily the data could be accessed and downloaded, a summary of which is provided below.
 Using a 1 to 5 water drop scale, with 1 being the lowest and 5 the highest, in terms of ease of access and utility of data.
 Ease of access ranges from 1 drop for data that is hard to access to 5 drops for data that is readily available online.
 In terms of utility, 1 drop denotes data with limited application, serving primarily as reference material like MCL values or enforcement dates, while 5 drops indicate data of high utility, suitable for conducting extensive analyses and answering research questions.